-Similar results with naltrexone and nalmefene have been observed with Sinclair’s method.
+Similar results with Naltrexone and nalmefene have been observed with Sinclair’s method.
 When the drugs were used with abstinence, however, no effect was discovered.

-It is difficult to estimate how many people have benefited from naltrexone and nalmefene.
+It is difficult to estimate how many people have benefited from Naltrexone and nalmefene.

-For example, in Finland there were 4,000 naltrexone packages sold in 2010.
+For example, in Finland there were 4,000 Naltrexone packages sold in 2010.
 The drug is usually prescribed one package at a time, so the number of users can be estimated as the population of a small, rural community.

-That same year Kela, the Finnish social security institution, only reimbursed 92 people for naltrexone.
+That same year Kela, the Finnish social security institution, only reimbursed 92 people for Naltrexone.
 However, it is important to note that people must qualify for a special certificate in order to be reimbursed.

 Further, reimbursement results in a permanent record of a person’s addiction to alcohol.
-This leads to fewer people seeking compensation for fear of being labelled an addict.
+This leads to fewer people seeking compensation for fear of being labeled an addict.
 Kela only reimburses 35 percent of the total cost to certificate holders.

 Although Kela has slowly relaxed the policy and lengthened the certificate intervals from three to 12 months, Medical Director Emeritus Antti Holopainen considers the practice to be punitive.

 “After all, there are no rational, sensible or scientific knowledge-based criteria for the policy.
 Neither doctors nor patients are treated this way for any other<span “mso-ansi-language:=”” en-gb”=””> disease.
 This is purely an attitude problem within the bureaucracy, and it is offensive to both medical professional ethics and human dignity,” Holopainen said.